 This makes Ramsgate an ideal place to use as a hub to visit the nearby places of interest (although there’s lots to see and do locally in Ramsgate too).
-If you’re visiting Ramsgate for a bit longer you may want to go further afield – for example to try one of the three 1 Star Michelin Restaurants within easy reach.
+If you’re visiting Ramsgate for a bit longer you may want to go further afield – for example to try one of the four 1 Star Michelin Restaurants within easy reach.

 Stark in Broadstairs is only 5 minutes away by Taxi or you can build up an appetite with a leisurely 40 minute coastal walk.